 Internet Gaming Self-Exclusion (IGSE)

-If you wish to self-excluded yourself for a longer duration, you must complete the Internet Gaming Self-Exclusion Sign Up Procedure.
+You can self-exclude yourself from all New Jersey Internet Gaming Operators.
+In order to do so, you must complete the Internet Gaming Self-Exclusion Sign Up Procedure.
 This is a mandatory requirement by the Division of Gaming Enforcement.
-Players will have the option of choosing a 1-Year or 5-Year exclusion period.
+Players will have the option of choosing a 1-year or 5-year exclusion period.
 Upon clicking either of these options within the Self-Exclusion feature, you will be re-directed to the Internet Gaming Self-Exclusion Form which must be completed in full.

 Upon full completion, you will be presented with the option to Print your form and Submit it.
 After clicking Submit, a final confirmation with your account password will complete the process.